teckbootcamps/linux-foundation-coupon/README.md

 > Note: We update the Linux Foundation certification offers every month based on official notifications from the Linux Foundation.
 Feel free to bookmark this page to stay updated with the latest coupons.

-Hit the Star! ⭐
+## Hit the Star! :star:
-If you are using this repo for guidance, please hit the star.
-Thanks A lot !
+If you are using this repo to ghet a coupon , please hit the star.
+Thanks!

 ## 💥 Kubernetes Certification Prices to Increase in January 2025 | **CKA** **CKAD** **CKS** **LFCS** | 10% Increase Price